 Call: 0800 035 5761

-We appreciate your participation in the study.
-Your study data is used by researchers from across the world and is an important resource for public policy and service planning.
-Your data is only used for legitimate reasons connected to the study including to:
+We appreciate the participation of cohort members and their families in the study.
+Research data from the study about the topics that you face in your life is used by researchers from across the world and is available as an important resource for public policy and service planning.
+Study data is collected for research purposes under the UK GDPR.
+Study data is used for legitimate reasons connected to the study including to:

 Keep in touch with you

 We collect contact details for people who live with you and contacts outside your household to help us try to find you if we lose touch.
-We apply to the NHS and government departments for up-to-date contact details and for notifications about participants who have left the UK or died.
+We may also use these contact details in an emergency.

 Carry out surveys